Casheeew/learn-chinese/docs/preamble.md

 You may often consciously or unconsciously set ambitions for yourself&mdash;be it achieving in 6 months, climbing to the highest rank on a Discord server, or surpassing someone who started at the same time as you.
 While these goals are undoubtedly common, they are often unsustainable.
 Language learning doesn’t follow a straight path; progress is gradual, sometimes imperceptible, and at times, it may even feel like you’re moving backwards.

-In an attempt to stay on track, many people turn to paid classes or language apps, believing that a financial commitment will create an obligation to study[^2].
-However, this external pressure may be hindering their progress rather than helping.
+In an attempt to stay on track, many people turn to paid classes or language apps, believing that a financial commitment will create an obligation to study.
+However, this external pressure may be hindering their progress rather than helping[^2].
 When learning starts to feel like a chore, motivation tends to fade, making it even harder to stay consistent in the long run[^3].

-[^2]: This is why I believe most people perceive textbook and tutors as being the wrong method.
+[^2]: This is why I believe most people from the immersion community perceive textbook and tutors as being the wrong method.

-[^3]: (Gneezy and Rustichini 2000a, b) https://www.jstor.org/stable/2586896?seq=4
+[^3]: This phenomenon is known as motivation crowding which has been extensively studied in psychology and economics.
+The papers [A Fine is a Price](https://www.jstor.org/stable/10.1086/468061?seq=1) and [Pay Enough or Don't Pay at All](https://www.jstor.org/stable/2586896?seq=1) describe the effect in great detail.

 ***“So how do I stay consistent?”*** you might ask.